hello31337/hello31337.github.io/docs/sgx_consult.md

 # How to cousult
 * [Twitter](https://twitter.com/dd_cliffford): Both reply and DM are welcome.
 * e-mail: asakurai☆mitou●org (☆->@, ●->.)
-* Using Zoom: Please tell me you'd like to use Zoom meeting by Twitter or e-mail.
+* Web meeting: Google meeting or Zoom are good.
+Please tell me that you request web meeting by Twitter or e-mail.
+* Visit your office/lab/house: I also can directly visit you and lecture about SGX if you pay for transportation fee if you live in Japan.
+Visiting outside of Japan is not so feasible, but it is possible if you pay for transportation and adjust your/my schedule.
+Contact me by e-mail or Twitter DM.

 Please note that I'm not so good at speaking/writing English because I'm Japanese.
 And now I'm office worker, therefore probably I cannot take sufficient time on weekdays.